Loading

 Permitted But Unbuildable Risk

-Comparable senior housing approvals in Palo Alto below 10 units have been economically non-viable for institutional developers.
-Approval at politically constrained scale is not the same as a viable project.
+Comparable senior housing approvals in Palo Alto below 10 units have been economically non-viable at institutional scale.
+Approval at a politically constrained unit count is not the same as a viable project.

 Recommendation